 Why Join Your Local Chamber of Commerce

 Some business owners might say their schedule is demanding enough at the moment, and the thought of adding one more activity to their busy calendar is unbearable.
-Other business owners might say their budget is extremely tight, and the thought of adding another bill sounds asinine.
+Other business owners might say their budget is extremely tight, and the thought of adding another bill sounds foolish.
 So why make the investment?

 Because membership in the local chamber offers numerous benefits and keeps business owners on top of important, ever-changing issues and trends within their community and local marketplace.
 Not only that, but research points out that consumers are more likely to do business with a company if it’s a member of their local chamber of commerce.

-According a research study by The Shapiro Group, Inc. and Market Street Services, when consumers know that a business is a member of their local chamber of commerce, they are 44 percent more likely to think favorably of it and 63 percent more likely to purchase goods or services from the company in the future.
+According to a research study by The Shapiro Group, Inc. and Market Street Services, when consumers know that a business is a member of their local chamber of commerce, they are 44 percent more likely to think favorably of it and 63 percent more likely to purchase goods or services from the company in the future.

 If you still don’t think you have time to join and participate in your local chamber of commerce, consider the following: